Niloy-Chakraborty/Smart-Gardening/README.md

-publish.py- publish to cloudmqtt broker subscribe.py-subscribe to cloudmqtt broker storeindb.py-store the subscribed data in the AWS RDS for monitoring and planning purpose.
+publish.py- publish to cloudmqtt broker subscribe.py-subscribe to cloudmqtt broker storeindb.py-store the subscribed data in the AWS RDS for monitoring and planning purpose. cnn.py- This script is used for training a CNN-based Machine Learning Model and the model can be saved as .h5 file PlantIdentification.py - This script is used for predicting the plant name and health status using the deployed ML model.